Wander Franco Player Props: Rays vs. Red Sox

 Wander Franco At The Plate

-- Franco leads Tampa Bay with a slugging percentage of .667, fueled by eight extra-base hits.
+- Franco leads Tampa Bay with 17 hits and a team-best slugging percentage of .720.

-- Among qualifying hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks 91st, and he is 14th in the league in slugging.
+- He ranks 23rd in batting average, 64th in on base percentage, and fourth in slugging among qualifying hitters in baseball.

-- In seven games this year (63.6%), Franco has picked up an RBI, including two games with multiple runs batted in.
+- Franco has an RBI in eight of 12 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in seven games this year (63.6%), but has had no multi-run games.
+- He has scored at least one run eight times this year (66.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.